alexrrodriguez/alexrrodriguez/README.md

 </div>

-- 👀 I’m interested in Software Development, Information Technology, and Audio Engineering!
+- 👀  I’m interested in Software Development, Information Technology, and Audio Engineering
 - 🌱  I’m currently learning React
 - 💞️  Looking to collaborate!
 - 📫  How to reach me: arodriguez202020@gmail.com

 <!---
 alexrrodriguez/alexrrodriguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.